buscarini/jjdeploy/README.md

 The *jjdeploy_resources* folder contains all the css and html template files.
 JJDeploy uses the most specific resources folder it can find.
 You can have a copy in your project path and a global one in *~/.jjdeploy/jjdeploy_resources*.
 If these are not found then the default copy will be used.

+Finally, run *jjdeploy* in your project folder:

+4. jjdeploy

 ## Additional Options